markus-zzz/myc64-pocket/README.md

 A physical keyboard is supported while docked.
 The keyboard is expected to show up on the third input (i.e. `cont3_joy`).
 For details on the key mapping see table `hid2c64` in source file `src/bios/main.c`.

-## Known issues

-While being quite fun to play with the core it not entirely complete and what follows is a list of things I have yet to address

-- CIA implementation is lacking many features
-- VIC-II missing sprite to background collisions
-- VIC-II missing sprite to background priorities
-- SID is missing noise, ring modulation, hard sync and a few other things